-A: the group came upon it suddenly, it was many leagues wide with scarlet cliffs on the far side, with a mighty, green river far below, the land up to the Abyss was level and the
+A: the group came upon it suddenly, it was many leagues wide with scarlet cliffs on the far side, with a mighty, green

-... and since the clouds hid the sky and portended rain ... (signified)

-... the river ran between high bastions ... (fortified positions)
+- ... and since the clouds hid the sky and portended rain ... (signified) - ... the river ran between high bastions ... (fortified positions)

-Q: How does Mendoza attempt to get answers about gold from the Indians?

-A: he pretends to be a sun god or an emissary of the living God and he threatens force
+- Q: How does Mendoza attempt to get answers about gold from the Indians? - A: he pretends to be a sun god or an emissary of the living God and he threatens force